RobbyThomas2525/Plex-server-on-old-thecus-nas/README.md

 the steps for using are here from the makemkv site https://www.makemkv.com/onlinehelp/

-or use this video from linus tech tips
+Or use this video from linus tech tips
-(if your ripping a dvd avoid 1:53-2:05 that's for blurays and also pick the titles you want if you want just the main movie it should be the biggest one)
+(if your ripping a dvd avoid 1:53-2:05 that's for blurays and also pick the titles you want if you want just the main movie it should be the biggest one) https://youtu.be/GdQ5bClEgHg?si=uVpp8keOF9u4qho-&t=100

-https://youtu.be/GdQ5bClEgHg?si=uVpp8keOF9u4qho-&t=100